2004—UN weapons inspectors report that Saddam Hussein didn’t have any WMD after all. Oops.

 1991—At Ramaila, Iraq, under future-MSNBC military analyst Barry McCaffrey, the U.S. 24th Infantry Division kills about ten percent of the 7,000-man 1st Hammurabi Armored Division, two days after the Gulf War cease-fire.

 1965—The U.S. begins a bombing campaign over North Vietnam, under the brand name Rolling Thunder.™

 1955—The Screen Actors Guild votes to expel any member who takes the Fifth to avoid self-incrimination.

-1860—Abraham Lincoln visits the Amoskeag mills in Manchester, then speaks at City Hall in Dover.
+1860—Abraham Lincoln visits the Amoskeag mills, then speaks at City Hall in Dover.

 1859—Pierce M. Butler, profligate grandson of a signer of the Constitution, holds a two-day auction in Savannah, Ga. to settle gambling debts.
 On the block: 439 human beings.